SuperSteve729/Password-Generator/README.md

 After selecting all your options, your password is generated and is ready for use.
 Here's an example of how it looks:
 ![Example of password generator](password-generator-example.png)

+And here's a link to the deployed website: [Password Generator](https://supersteve729.github.io/Password-Generator/)